berkeceylan/Gunnleif-Vault/401/CS408/Medium Access Control (MAC).md

 ### Definition:
-- Part of the [Data Link Layer](Data%20Link%20Layer.md) in the IEEE 802 model
+- Part of the [Data Link Control Layer](Data%20Link%20Control%20Layer.md) in the IEEE 802 model
 	- Not found in traditional layer 2 data link control
 - Provide orderly and efficient use of broadcast medium
 ### Properties: